Base29/contactsapp/README.md

 ![](https://img.shields.io/david/emiketic/helloworld-react-native.svg?style=for-the-badge)

 This is a simple application developed using React Native (version 0.63.x).
-The purpose of this application is to fetch the contacts from a user's device and diplay them in a list and when a contact is selected then hide the list of contacts and show the phone number of the selected contact.
+The purpose of this application is to fetch the contacts from a user's device and display a list of available contacts and when a contact is selected then hide the list of contacts and show the phone number of the selected contact.

 ## Technology